Carbine28/SFMLDemo/README.md

 # SFML

-A program craeted to demostrate the basics of SFML and Dear ImGui.
+A program created to demostrate the basics of SFML and Dear ImGui.

 ![](https://github.com/Carbine28/SFMLDemo/blob/master/demo/demo.gif)